Through the Bible Reading: Psalm 81, 88, 92, 93

 If not, I will pray for you right now.

 Allen Herrod and his family have run the only remaining full-service gas station in my town (and one of the very few in our state) for generations.
-If there was Levitical priesthood for mechanics, it would surely be passed through the Herrod family.
+If there was a Levitical priesthood for mechanics, it would surely be passed through the Herrod family.
 Allen inherited the gas station from his father, and he will pass it to his son.

-I served the church where Allen and his family were members when I first moved to Prattville.
+I served the church where Allen and his family are members when I first moved to Prattville.
 I never knew Allen not to have grease under his fingernails, no matter how much his utterly perfect Southern lady mother probably cringed whenever he stuck out his hand to greet you at church.
 There would be many men’s Bible studies in the evening in which Allen would come in, straight from work, still in his grimy coveralls.

 Allen and his family are the real deal.
 I was once invited to Sunday dinner at the Herrod’s house.
 If you are a fan of the TV show Blue Bloods, picture Sunday dinner at the Reagan’s, only without the wine and the genuflecting.
 They held hands to pray.
 And before the prayer, they would pull the names of all the family members who weren’t able to be there on that given Sunday out of a hat, and pray for each of them by name.